jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 To display the list of available packages from the `meta-` repositories included in *bblayers.conf*

     scott@octo:~$ source poky-fido/oe-init-build-env ~/bbb/build

     scott@octo:~/bbb/build$ bitbake -s

 Once you have the package name, you can choose to either

-1. Add the new package to either the `console-image` or `qt5-image`, whichever you are using.
+1. Add the new package to the `console-image` or `qt5-image`, whichever you are using.

 2. Create a new image file and either include the `console-image` the way the `qt5-image` does or create a complete new image recipe.
 The `console-image` can be used as a template.

-The new package needs to get included in the *IMAGE_INSTALL* variable either directly or through another variable in the image file.
+The new package needs to get included directly in the *IMAGE_INSTALL* variable or indirectly through another variable in the image file.

 #### Customizing the Kernel